A hike to the centre of the Earth

 But when I sat down, I collected my foolish thoughts.
 “Don’t get cocky,” I told myself.
 That’s always a beginner’s mistake when attempting to climb a mountain.
 I started chatting with a couple from the Netherlands.
 Looking at their thin Converse sneakers and blue jeans, I knew that if worse came to worst, I probably wouldn’t be the first to go down.

 We packed down our lunch packs and continued.
 We left the rainforest behind, and suddenly the lush landscape was replaced by rocks and boulders.
 Back in 2002, Nyiragongo had erupted from its flank, sending a two-metre high wave of lava down into the city of Goma.
-We were now walking on that same ground where it had all began.
+We were now walking on that same ground where it had all begun.

 After another two hours, it was time for our second lunch break.
 We were halfway there.
 We got some more bananas, peanuts and baked cookies, and enjoyed the breathtaking views.
 Everyone was in a good mood, chatting and taking pictures.
 But then I turned around.
 Dark clouds came rolling in over the volcano.
 The rain was on its way, and I knew there was not going to be a warm, 5-star hotel waiting for us at the top.